zookfi/zook-token/README.md

 Keep parameters aligned with project goals.
 Check for updates regularly.

 Thank you for choosing Zook Protocol!
-For questions, refer to the documentation or contact maintainers.
-Happy trading!